viboverse/functional-programming-jamk/materials/16-supervisor.md

 In Elixir, this is done by a Supervisor.
 A Supervisor is a process that supervises other processes and restarts them whenever they crash.
 To do so, Supervisors manage the whole life-cycle of any supervised processes, including startup and shutdown.

 In this lesson, we will learn how to put those concepts into practice by supervising the ValueStorage.Registry process.
-After all, if something goes wrong with the registry, the whole registry is lost and no bucket could ever be found!
+After all, if something goes wrong with the registry, the whole registry is lost and no bucket could ever be found.
 To address this, we will define a ValueStorage.Supervisor module that guarantees that our ValueStorage.Registry is up and running at any given moment.

 At the end of the lesson, we will also talk about Applications.
 As we will see, Mix has been packaging all of our code into an application, and we will learn how to customize our application to guarantee that our Supervisor and the Registry are up and running whenever our system starts.